 It’s beneficial to talk to the local building department division to determine the regulations you need to follow and the permits required.

 Identify what you want to have within the space, as this will dictate what type of permits you will need.
 If you are planning on only using this space as an office or playroom, perhaps you won’t need a full kitchen or bathroom – in this case, it can typically be converted into what is called a ‘Recreation Room’.
-However if you do want the full conversion, then you’ll likely be permitting it as an ‘Accessory Dwelling Unit’.
+However, if you do want a major garage remodel into a full conversion, then you’ll likely be permitting it as an ‘Accessory Dwelling Unit’.

 Establish a Realistic Budget to Convert Your Garage